Is CSS-in-JS actually bad?

 & nesting for free (using PostCSS).
 We can use this idea to go one step further and support Sass too, because Sass is awesome!

 I am notably more disappointed in React for not taking this problem seriously.
-To illustrate this, you need to look only at the competition.
+To illustrate this, you need only to look at the competition.
 Most frameworks that use a non-JSX language for templating — Svelte, Vue, Astro, Angular, WebC — have a mechanism for scoping CSS (if you use one of these non-JSX frameworks, you were probably waiting for me to mention this).
 There is no reason React, and by extension JSX, can't support scoping when others have done so for ages.
 React, in its quest to be unprescriptive, has led to years of arguably suboptimal attempts by the community, to solve a problem that the framework is best equipped to solve.
 The same goes for other JSX frameworks like Preact and Solid, but there is no doubt that once React figures it out (and there are signs they might), others will soon follow.

 My goal for ecsstatic is to make it the closest thing possible to CSS so that it supports all CSS features (including ones that don't exist yet) but more importantly, so that when the time comes, migrating off of it feels painless.